|Name: AZ Trail - Twin Tanks||Author's Rating:|

 |How to get there: From Tucson, take I-10 east to exit 281.
 Head south on Hwy 83 toward Sonoita.
 Drive about 17 miles.
 Turn right onto the dirt road at Waypoint 001.
 Either park here if you have a car, or drive to Waypoint 002 if you have a truck or 4WD.
 Click here for directions.|

 This is a small section of the Arizona Trail System that runs through the rolling foothills west of the Santa Rita Mountains.
-It's a smooth, wide trail without steep climbs or many rocks to negotiate.
-You won't visit any spectacular vistas, but the terrain varied enough to get your heart pumping.
+It's an easy, wide trail without steep climbs or rocks to negotiate.
+You won't visit any spectacular vistas, but the terrain is nice and the it makes a good hike.
 If you're into desert fishing, have a license and a pole, you can even try your luck at fishing in the Twin Tanks.

 From the Arizona Trail Association website: The Arizona National Scenic Trail is a continuous, 800+ mile diverse and scenic trail across Arizona from Mexico to Utah.
 It links deserts, mountains, canyons, communities and people.
 Currently 96% of the trail is complete.